Exploring Italy’s Hidden Gems and Historical Classics

 The boot-shaped country of Italy holds a very special place in my heart since my college study abroad program in Florence.
-So, once I heard it was open to visitors again, I knew Rome was a must-destination.
+So, once I heard it was open to visitors again, I knew I had to get back to Rome to experience this magical city as it was coming back to life.
 However, this trip, I decided to challenge myself to choose a location I had never seen but always wanted to explore, so Sardinia was added to my itinerary.

 The trip started with a five-night stay on the island Sardinia.
 Just off the west coast of Italy, floating in the Tyrrhenian Sea lies a luxurious archipelago filled with opportunity.
 If you yearn for the chance to travel to the Almalfi Coast, Sardinia’s Emerald Coast tops all expectations.
 When you think of an island, what comes to mind is flat beaches – but Sardinia is a different world.
 It is filled with mountains, olive oil farms, wineries and their own special language that combines the beauty of the two romance languages, Italian and Spanish.

 One of our first stops on the trip was a wine tasting at the gorgeous Capichera Vineyards.
 This winery blends the Sardinian story into each barrel they create over the last 40 years.
 Just one sip of the wine will transport you to a slower way of life that promotes the finer things while you hear the crashing of waves along the Emerald Coast.

 But, no wine tasting is complete without the perfect meal.
 Some of the island’s specialty plates included slow-roasted pork, porchetta, Sardinian cheeses, and lots of seafood.
 Sardinia is also known for its unique cork oak trees that are stripped down to make various items by cork artisans – one of the most popular are cork trays to serve meals on.